Have you joined a U3A yet?

 Where are courses held?

-Some courses are face to face workshop based learning at local community centres and libraries.
+Some courses are face to face workshop-based learning at local community centres and libraries.
 Other courses are held via Zoom and instruction is available on how to connect via your ipad, phone or laptop.

 How long do courses last?